Neur2SP: Neural Two-Stage Stochastic Programming: Experimental Setup

-\textbf{Dataset Sizing.} In this domain, we have control over the number of samples that we collect.
-However, there is a cost (time to solve the second-stage problem) associated with labelling any sample.
-As such, collecting just enough samples to achieve low regression error must be determined empirically.
-To that end, we report results for varying dataset sizes for CFLP\_10\_10.
-We use a validation set with 5000 samples and training sets with 100, 500, 1000, 5000, 10000, and 20000 samples.
-Model selection with random search is done for each training set size as described in the previous paragraph.
-Figures~\ref{fig:dss_mc} and \ref{fig:dss_sc} report the results for the multi-cut and single-cut models respectively.
-In both cases, we can see an improvement in validation MAE with increases in the dataset sizes, however, diminishing returns start to occur when increasing the number of samples above 5000 samples.

-This motivates the choice of dataset sizes which we use in the remainder of the experiments, not only for CFLP but also for the three other problem classes.
-Specifically, we use 10000 samples for the multi-cut case as data generation is quite fast.
-For the single-cut case we limit the number of samples to 5000 as we only see a small improvement of \%4 in validation MAE at the cost of doubling the compute time.

-\textbf{Data Generation \& Supervised training times }: As the data generation and training can be done offline and are both parallelizable, we defer specific timings to Appendix~\ref{app:dg_tr}.
+\textbf{Data Generation \& Supervised training times }: As the data generation and training can be done offline and are both parallelizable, we report the total times in Table~\ref{tab:offline_times} and defer more specific timing details to Appendix~\ref{app:dg_tr}.
 We note that for data generation, a single sample can be obtained in less than two seconds for all instances, and in many cases much faster.
-There training times are within the range of 120 to 2100 seconds.
-For the single-cut data generation, we choose $K^{'}=100$, a number of scenarios which was quick to label while exposing the model to a reasonably large number of scenarios in some cases.
-The combined time for data generation and model training is typically always less than 3 hours (i.e., the time given to EF) and depending on the problem, may be much less.
+The training times are within the range of 120 to 2100 seconds.
+For the \EVA{} data generation, we choose $K^{\prime}=100$, a number of scenarios which was quick to label while exposing the model to a reasonably large number of scenarios in some cases.
+The combined time for data generation and model training is typically less than 3 hours (i.e., the time given to EF) and depending on the problem, may be much less.